 PCOS Nutrition Guide

 Diet and exercise are important parts of managing PCOS.
 This is because young women with PCOS often have higher levels of insulin (a hormone) in their blood, and many have trouble maintaining a healthy weight.
-This nutrition guide was created to help you understand how your body uses the food you eat, and what foods can help to keep your insulin level down.
-Knowing the right foods to eat as well as the kinds of food to limit can improve the way you feel and help you lose weight, too.
+Knowing the right foods to eat as well as the kinds of food to limit can improve the way you feel.
+It will also help you lose weight.
 Eating well, staying active, and maintaining a healthy weight (or losing even a small amount of weight if you're overweight) can improve PCOS symptoms.

 What do I need to know about insulin and carbohydrates?